lordofscripts/caesarx/docs/README.md

 * The command-pattern based API allows piping results into other commands.
 For example double-algorithm encryption or output grouping.
 * Supports grouping encrypted output in groups of 2/3/4/5 characters for CLI text encryption (message-based).
 * Supports **text file encrytion** in all algorithm modalities!
 You are not limited to short messages anymore.
+* Supports **binary file encryption** for all algorithms.
+Now you can encrypt images and other binary data.
 * Lots of test cases included

 |     | Show your support   |